rmoreira/csce-5214-project-2/README.md

 __Installation Guide:__
 - Create a virtual environment for this project
-- Clone this repository and install the following Python's package: pandas, sklearn, matplotlib, and seaborn
+- Clone this repository and install the following Python's package: numpy, pandas, sklearn, matplotlib, and seaborn
 - Open Command prompt for the current environment and go to 'web_app' directory.
 Then, type the following commands:
   - pip install -r requirements.txt
   - python main.py